When I first got into electronic music production, I had no idea what to do.

 - What do your friends use?
 If you have friends who make music, it’s a good idea to choose the same DAW as them so that you can learn from them as best as possible.

 The best advice I can give you is to just pick one and start working with it.
 It shouldn’t take you longer than a day to choose a DAW.
-If it does, your priorities are way out of line.

 Do I need any other gear?